 When filing with a paper application, make sure you have a copy of the application and supporting documentation in case it gets lost on the way to the SSA.

 If you have a respiratory problem of any type which you believe may qualify you for Social Security Disability, you should start the claims process sooner rather than later because respiratory claims often take a considerable amount of time to substantiate.

 You should also consider contacting a Social Security Disability lawyer or advocate to help you with the claims process.
-They will be able to help you get all of your medical records in order and will give you the best chance to be approved for benefits.
+They will be able to help you get all of your medical records in order and will give you the best chance to be approved for disability benefits.